 What can I do?

-1. Pledge to go #foamfree by avoiding polystyrene and Styrofoam products, then share the commitment with your community.
+1. Click here and pledge to go #foamfree by avoiding polystyrene and Styrofoam products, then share the commitment with your community.

-2. Learn more about preemptive bans, which forbid any local ban on plastic “auxiliary containers”—including polystyrene and Styrofoam—and how they deny your right to take action in your community.
+2. Check our map to learn more about preemptive bans, which forbid any local ban on plastic “auxiliary containers”—including polystyrene and Styrofoam—and how they deny your right to take action in your community.

-3. Check the map to find out where Styrofoam and polystyrene bans have passed or are pending, then jump to where you can get involved.
+3. Enter your zip code to find out where Styrofoam and polystyrene bans have passed or are pending in your community, then jump to where you can get involved.

-4. Use the tools to call, email or tweet your representative and ask them to support a polystyrene ban in your community.
+4. Use our TAKE ACTION tools to call, email or tweet your representative and ask them to support a polystyrene ban in your community.

-4. Use our Action Guide resources to help jumpstart a ban in your community.
+5. Use the Action Guide resources on this page to help jumpstart a ban in your community.

 What’s 5 Gyres?